ToxicFrog/doom-mods/gzap/doc/design/regions.md

 are present they form a logical conjunction, i.e. that location requires both access to the enclosing region and everything in the `keys`.
 The `keys` field now uses the *extended keylist format* described above.

+## Future work: region hierarchies and level/map decoupling

+This is, I think, where we ultimately want to end up, although a lot of this is internal changes that don't affect external formats and should be deferred to 0.7.x or even 0.8.

+The idea is that we draw a clear distinction between:
+- *levels*, which can be completed, contribute towards goals, and contain keys and maps;
+- *maps*, which are individual lumps in the wad with MAPINFO entries
+- *regions*, which contain locations and have access rules;
+- and *locations*

+So we end up with a heirarchy like:

+- DoomWad
+  - top-level item, location, key, and region lookups
+  - DoomLevel[]
+    - keys, victory token
+    - DoomMap[]
+      - automap and access tokens
+      - DoomRegion[]
+        - access rules
+        - DoomLocation[]
+          - access rules
+          - item info

+In Doom 1/2 and Heretic, levels and maps are coterminous, so the current codebase effectively conflates the two concepts, and we want to stop doing that if we can.